 A process of learning new ideas, skills and attitudes through what we do at work or in other behavioral situations.
 It is about learning from doing, performing, and taking action.
 The action can be either mental (e.g. reflection) or physical (e.g. case study).
 It uses such devices as games, simulations, introspection, role playing, etc. See, Active Learning.

 A case study which has been programmed.
 Learners receive enough information to take them to their first decision point.
 The decision then takes them to the next frame, which explains the consequence of their decision.
 This process is continued until the maze has been completed.

 The step of learner activity based on the enabling objective.
-In achieving the activity the learner is carried through the teaching points and the teaching steps.
+In achieving the activity, the learner is carried through the teaching points and the teaching steps.
+See, Learning Steps.

 Information about the current skills, knowledge, perspectives and environment of individuals in an organization.
-Specifics about what people now do.
+Specifics about what people perform in the present time.

 adaptive branching (adjustive device)